BambValley/P2U-SLAM/README.md

 ## Pipline
 <img src="fig\pipline.png" alt="pipline" style="zoom: 80%;" />
 The pipeline of P2U-SLAM.
 P2U-SLAM mainly consists of initialization, tracking, local BA, and loop closing.
-Point uncertainty functions in the tracking module to suppress the noise from treating past map points as measurement results on the current frame¡¯s pose estimation.
+Point uncertainty functions in the tracking module to suppress the noise from treating past map points as measurement results on the current frameÂ¡Â¯s pose estimation.
 Pose uncertainty acts on the local BA module to suppress the noise from treating fixed keyframe poses as measurement results on other variables to estimate.

 ## Experiments
 P2U-SLAM is evaluated on two open-source wide-FoV SLAM dataset.